jepusto/clubSandwich-Stata/README.md

 `clubSandwich` provides cluster-robust variance estimators (i.e., sandwich estimators) for ordinary and weighted least squares linear regression models.
 Several adjustments are incorporated to improve small-sample performance.
+(We like to think of these adjustments as extra cheese, sprouts, bacon, etc. in the middle of the sandwich estimator.)
 The package includes functions for estimating linear regression models with cluster-robust variance-covariance matrices and for testing single- and multiple-contrast hypotheses based on Wald test statistics.
 Variance-covariance estimators are based on a version of the bias-reduced linearization estimator